me3zaAKAgoat/dtb-legacy/README.md

 ```

 - [x] figure out how to make an animated completion circle ![Heads Up Display](/READMEcontent/HUD.png)
-- [ ] add end of week button that renders a modal prompting the user to describe the week and then sends an api call to archive the ended week and create a stamp of it.
 - [ ] learn about svgs and how to draw animations [svg circle animation](https://stackoverflow.com/questions/46142291/animating-react-native-svg-dash-length-of-a-circle)
-- [x] sanitize the code for api calls on debounce
 - [ ] have settings open in a modal
+- [x] sanitize the code for API calls on debounce
 - [ ] each task should have a colored health indicator that flickers when low
 - [ ] make divs flicker on validation error.
 - [x] when update progress response is received tasks should be synced
-- [x] fix WHY THE FUCK the user cant update two functions progresses without fucking up the state enitrely
+- [x] fix WHY THE FUCK the user cant update two tasks progresses without fucking up the state enitrely
   - the usecallback function that enabels debouncing makes it so the memozoized function always has the state of the time it was initially rendered on so any changes to state made out of it will always result in older state of other tasks.
   - so what about giving up usecallback entirely and making the file scoped and not function scoped, well then the fuckign debounces override each other and only the latest debounce will make an api call
 - [x] make buttons that change in size be centered and not change height downwards but towrads all sides instead.
-- [ ] work on custom skeleton component to every component that makes an inital fetch, so that this skeleton component only renders the wanted component after a successful fetch. (will enable moving tasks state to tasks section hopefully).
 - [ ] replace window alerts and confirms with custom modals.
 - [ ] figure out how to set custom context menu to base element to something other than button.
-- [ ] fix and rework singular tasks components.
 - [ ] add a visual aspect to the priority of tasks.
-- [ ] make function wrappers for every module that has an action that necessitates a follow up, to avoid duplication and all the issues that stem from it.
 - [ ] add a way the user can see the priority of a task.
 - [ ] add keys in week schema that reflect the emotional/mental well-being of the user during that week.